 - Chat with your followers.
 Thoughtfully respond to comments on your posts, even just to say thanks for reading.

-- Start the discussion.
+Start the discussion.
 Ask questions of your followers.
-Ask them about their favorite reads, ask them for feedback — about a preview chapter you’ve released or another passage.
+Ask them about their favorite reads or for feedback about a preview chapter you’ve released or another passage.

 Provide a variety of content